Rail Cybersecurity: What is it and Why is it Important?

-A rail cybersecurity solution such as Cervello does just this.
+A rail cybersecurity platform such as Cervello does just this.

 A solution designed specifically for railways replaces the traditional perimeter defense model with a Zero Trust, yet fully passive and non-intrusive framework.
 Cervello’s proven methodology for rail cybersecurity involves five steps:

 - Integration – A flexible and scalable integration fitted to quickly start monitoring railway infrastructure without causing any system downtime or interfering with highly sensitive railway networks is fundamental.

 - Visualization – Cervello maps and segments all connected assets and clusters into their respective security zones.
 This gives rail operators and infrastructure managers the necessary context to impose safety restriction, meet railway safety standards, and quickly respond to suspicious activity.

 - Detection – Cervello uses a fully passive, non-intrusive approach that assumes any connection or command is suspicious, providing early threat recognition.